 Daisy-chain mode is enabled by setting the DAISY_EN bit in the CONFIG1 register.
-Figure 41b shows the daisy-chain configuration.
-In this mode SCLK, DIN, and CS are shared across multiple devices.
+Figure 40b shows the daisy-chain configuration.
+In this mode SCLK and CS are shared across multiple devices.
+Each device has its own DIN signal.
+This configuration allows each device to be programmed independently.
 The DOUT of one device is hooked up to the DAISY_IN of the other device, thereby creating a chain.
 One extra SCLK must be issued in between each data set.
 Also, when using daisy chain mode the multiple readback feature is not available.
-Short the DAISY_IN pin to digital ground if not used.
-Figure 2 (Daisy-Chain Interface Timing) describes the required timing for the ADS1298 shown in Figure 41.
-Data from the ADS1298 appears first on DOUT, followed by a don't care bit, and finally by the status and data words from the ADS1294.